the-hideout/TarkovMonitor/README.md

 We don't have any official word from BSG, but it would be silly for TarkovMonitor to be considerd a cheat.
 It doesn't do anything while players are in-raid because the logs aren't updated while a raid is in-progress.
 Moreover, the application is simply reading the logs that are written to your computer.

-### Can TarkovMonitor update my hideout build progress too?
+### Can TarkovMonitor update my hideout build progress on Tarkov Tracker?

 Unfortunately, there are no log events for when you build hideout stations, so TarkovMonitor cannot automatically mark them as built.

+### Does TarkovMonitor update my PMC level on Tarkov Tracker?

+PMC level information is not logged by the game, so Tarkov Monitor cannot update it in Tarkov Tracker.

 ### What is the "Submit Queue Time Data" option for?